 The Provincial Government has authority to conscript members of the public to fight forest fires.
-In the event of an injury, the conscripted member of the public is considered a worker of the Provincial Government under the "Fire Suppression Vote".
+In the event of an injury, the conscripted member of the public is considered a worker of the Provincial Government.

 When logging companies receive "cutting rights", they are required to fight fires which occur on those properties.
-If a worker of the logging company sustains an injury while fighting a fire prior to the Provincial Government assuming control of the fire, he or she will be considered a worker of the logging company.
+If a worker of the logging firm sustains an injury while fighting a fire prior to the Provincial Government assuming control of the fire, that individual will be considered a worker of the logging firm.
 Once the Provincial Government assumes control of the fire, all individuals engaged in fighting the fire become the responsibility of the Provincial Government.